Introduction to Total Productive Maintenance (TPM)

 Clean up the surrounding area and take photos of the equipment to document its initial state.
 This is the first step to launching an autonomous maintenance program to get operators and technicians on the same page about routine cleaning and repair procedures.

 Next, identify and document wear points and critical inspection areas.
-Use transparent guarding where possible to make visual checks easier, and label settings to streamline future audits.
-Take note of all lubrication points during a changeover to ensure nothing gets missed.
+Use transparent guarding where possible to make visual checks easier and label settings to streamline future audits.
+Take note of all lubrication points during a changeover to ensure nothing is missed.
 Once everything is clearly documented, train operators on the required tasks and provide a checklist to guide their daily, weekly, and monthly responsibilities.

 3. Measure OEE Data to Understand Top Losses

-Use smart sensors or connected devices to automatically capture the data needed for calculating Overall Equipment Effectiveness (OEE).
+Use smart sensors or connected devices to automatically capture the data needed to calculate Overall Equipment Effectiveness (OEE).
 This includes availability, performance, and quality metrics.
 By automating these calculations, you reduce manual errors and get real-time visibility into equipment performance.

 Pay close attention to unplanned stop time.
-These unexpected interruptions often contribute the most to lost productivity.
+These unexpected interruptions are often the biggest contributors to lost productivity.
 Identify the most frequent or time-consuming stop events and rank them from greatest to least impact.

 Track this data consistently for at least two weeks to get a clear picture of where your biggest losses are happening.
 This will help you measure the effectiveness of your TPM efforts and prioritize the issues that will deliver the most value when resolved.